Christ Church (Cambridge, Massachusetts): History

 The church was declared a National Historic Landmark in 1960, and was listed on the National Register of Historic Places in 1966.

 To the east adjacent to the church at the corner of Garden Street and Massachusetts Avenue is a separate historic landmark known as the Old Burying Ground, not affiliated with the chapel or any other church; it pre-dates the present church by over a century.

 Christ Church has a long history of social activism, supporting the civil rights movement, the peace movement, and ministries of social justice.
 In April 1967 the Reverend Martin Luther King Jr. and Doctor Benjamin Spock were denied access to a building at Harvard University to hold a press conference denouncing the Vietnam War, but the Reverend Murray Kenney welcomed them to Christ Church; a plaque in the parish hall commemorates the event.
 Another activist to speak at Christ Church was Jesse Jackson, who spoke as part of a Martin Luther King Jr. celebration in 2004.

+The current rector of Christ Church is the Reverend Katherine B. Ekrem.